-Maternal posttraumatic stress disorder associated with increased risk for child maltreatmentSeptember 2nd, 2013 in Pediatrics /
+Maternal posttraumatic stress disorder associated with increased risk for child maltreatmentSeptember 2, 2013 in Medicine & Health / Pediatrics

 Posttraumatic stress disorder (PTSD) in mothers appears to be associated with an increased risk for child maltreatment beyond that associated with maternal depression, according to a study published by JAMA Pediatrics.